etopeter/kubectl-view-utilization/README.md

 copy kubectl-utilization to location in your `$PATH`.
 This tool is written in BASH and requires `awk` and `bc` to be installed.

 ## Usage
-This plugin should be invoked with kubectl command and will appear as subcommand.
-It will use existing context configured in `$KUBECONFIG` file.
+This plugin should be invoked with kubectl command, and will appear as subcommand.
+It will use the existing context configured in `$KUBECONFIG` file.

 ```shell
 kubectl utilization